anilaq/gaussian-naive-bayes-london-ds/README.md

 > 10 Minute Break
 > 30 Minute Hands On

-- Example
+- Example (10 minutes)
-	- If I tell you XYZ
+	- Introduce Casino Scenario
+	- Introduce Personas we want to classify
+	- Review classification, ways to solve, external
+	- Introduce data we will be using
+- Review Bayes (10 minutes)
+	- Show math, explain not as important unless want to get into bayes
+	- Intutions is that using this take care of baseline
+- Generative Models (10 minutes)
-	- What about second example
+	- Talk about Disciminative vs Generative
-	- Again, situation here where formalise
-	- 2 or more variables with normal distribution and 2 classes
+	- Benefits of Scale
+	- Benefits of Simple
+	- Benefits of small dataset
-- Needed to Formalise
+- Needed to Formalise (10 minutes)
-	- Gaussian Distribution
-	- Multivariate Guassian Distribution
+	- Walk thru example
-	- Classes
+- Break (10 minutes)
-	- Class Probabilites aka Prior
-	- Create Gausian for both varibles (mean and sd for both variables)
-	- Independence Assumption (multiply together to get MV gaussian)
-	- Draw Example
-	- End: How does this fit with Bayes from before?
-	- Double Plot with seaborn
-- Running it in Python
+- Running it in Python	(20 minutes)
-	- Variable I
-	- Variable II
-	- Classes (also SNS plot)
-	- New Point
+	- See Notebook
-	- Look at point with Variable I
-	- Look at point with Variable II
-	- Varible I distance on X axis
-	- Look at all 4 probability for EACH gaussian
-	- Add in Latex Math
-	- First run model with Bayes formula as child
-	- Then put in as adult
-	- Then use both of those probailities in computation
-- Hands On
+- Hands On (10 minutes)
+	- Boiler plate example
+	- Explain multiclass
-- Exit Ticket
+- Exit Ticket (10 minutes)
+	- 5 minutes take
+	- 5 minutes review

 ## Further Resources